micmejia/bible-dump/NKJV/Jeremiah/Jer 10.md

 Thus says the Lord: "Do not learn the way of the Gentiles; Do not be dismayed at the signs of heaven, For the Gentiles are dismayed at them.

 ###### 3
-For the customs of the peoples _are_ [^a]futile; For _one_ cuts a tree from the forest, The work of the hands of the workman, with the ax.
+For the customs of the peoples _are_ futile; For _one_ cuts a tree from the forest, The work of the hands of the workman, with the ax.

 ###### 4
 They decorate it with silver and gold; They fasten it with nails and hammers So that it will not topple.